mantielero/nimdocs/docs/howto/interop/cpp/methods.md

 [more about constructors](https://nim-lang.org/docs/manual.html#importcpp-pragma-wrapping-constructors)

+!!! tip
-> TIP: I suggest compiling the nim code with `--nimcache:myfolder`.
+    I suggest compiling the nim code with `--nimcache:myfolder`.
 This way, you can inspect the generated `.cpp` files and see if what is being generated looks like it should.
 So execute:
+    ```sh
-> `nim cpp --nimcache:myfolder ex01.nim`
+    nim cpp --nimcache:myfolder ex01.nim
+    ```

 After that, we can wrap the method `push_back`:
 ```nim